 5. I Resolve to … Enter Awards

-Being able to tack the words "award-winning agency" after your name is a big deal.
-Various bodies give out industry awards each year for innovative design and successful campaigns.
-Being nominated for or winning one of these awards is a huge deal, and gains you name recognition, press coverage, and some cool prizes.
+Being able to tack the words "award-winning" in your descriptor is a big deal.
+Various bodies give out industry awards each year for innovative business ideas, design, marketing, successful campaigns and more.
+Being nominated for or winning one of these awards is a huge deal, and gains you recognition, press coverage, and some cool awards.

 - Read the instructions carefully.
 Send in exactly what they ask for and ONLY what they ask for.